dev-sys-do/orka/docs/proposals/scheduler/README.md

 ## API

-The Scheduler is interactable through gRPC.
+The Scheduler can be interacted with using gRPC.
 It exposes two APIs: the Controller side, and the Agent side.

 Each API is defined in its gRPC `.proto` file: